Slurp9187/pq-xwing-sig/docs/implementation_guide.md

 # Implementing Draft-Compliant Composite ML-DSA Signatures in Rust

-This document provides a complete guide for Zed-Grok AI to implement the **IETF LAMPS composite ML-DSA signatures** (draft-ietf-lamps-pq-composite-sigs-13, October 2025) in a new Rust crate named **`pq-composite-sig`**.
+This document provides a complete guide for Zed-Grok AI to implement the **IETF LAMPS composite ML-DSA signatures** (draft-ietf-lamps-pq-composite-sigs-13, October 2025) in a new Rust crate named **`pq-xwing-sig`**.

 We'll start with the **strongest variant**: **ML-DSA-87 + Ed448** (the only Ed448 pairing defined in the draft).